Lead. Innovate.

 I have designed, executed and managed UX research.
 I typically use the following process, depending on time and resources:

-• Conduct interviews for internal stakeholders to understand the business vision and requirements
+• Conduct interviews with internal stakeholders to understand the business vision and requirements

 • Conduct interviews with users